Tips for Good Health in Later Life: For Older Women

 Tools and Tips

-While American women live longer than men—their average life expectancy is about 80 years, compared with roughly 75 for men—they often have worse health than men in their later years.
 Older women are more likely than men to have chronic, or ongoing, health conditions – such as arthritis, high blood pressure, and osteoporosis.
-They’re also more likely to have multiple health problems, according to a recent report from the Kaiser Family Foundation.
-In later life, older women are also more likely to have memory and other “cognitive” problems, and difficulty carrying out daily activities such as dressing, walking or bathing without help.
+Women are also more likely to develop multiple health problems, according to a recent report from the Kaiser Family Foundation.
+Older women are also more likely to have memory or other “cognitive” problems, and difficulty carrying out daily activities such as dressing, walking, or bathing without help.

 Fortunately, there’s a lot you can do to boost your chances of staying mentally and physically healthy as you age.
-Here’s what the experts with the American Geriatrics Society’s (AGS’) Foundation for Healthy Aging (FHA) recommend:
+Here’s what the experts with the American Geriatrics Society’s Health in Aging Foundation recommend.

 See your healthcare provider regularly Even if you feel perfectly healthy, you should see your provider at least once a year for a checkup.